M25 and A12 closures set to affect Essex this weekend

-They are mainly along the A12 in the early hours of the morning, but there are also a few on the M25 to look out for.
+These will mainly be along the A12 in the early hours of the morning, with a coupe on the M25 to look out for as well.

 If you are set to be travelling along these areas at that sort of time, then take note of what diversions will be in place.